AngleProtocol/angle-docs/guides/README.md

 This section contains all guides to interact with the Angle Protocol.

-Here are some preliminary guides to onboard you to DeFi and to agEUR, Angle's first stablecoin:
+You will notably find some preliminary guides to get onboarded to DeFi and to agEUR, Angle's first stablecoin.

 {% content-ref url="newbie.md" %}
 [newbie.md](newbie.md)